 There are tons of things to do while visiting Washington, D.C. during St. Patrick’s Day!
 Whether it's enjoying delicious Irish cuisine with some authentic Irish music, or visiting our beautiful landmarks that have been built by Irish hands, there is fun for everyone during this festive weekend.

-St. Patrick's Day is Tuesday, March 17, 2020.
+St. Patrick's Day is Wednesday, March 17, 2021.
 Here are some suggestions for celebrating St. Patrick’s Day and Irish culture during your stay in D.C:

 See a little piece of Ireland without having to cross an ocean by stopping by the Embassy of Ireland.
 This townhome is hard to miss with its bright green and orange flag along Massachusetts Avenue.

 St. Patrick’s Catholic Church is the oldest parish in Washington D.C, opening its doors 1794.
 Originally it was established to serve the Irish immigrants that flooded Washington to help build the White House and Capitol Building.